LOCAL WEATHER -- THURSDAY, FEBRUARY 13, 2014

 In contrast to the cold weather of late, the next seven days will be spring-like for south Texas as the cold air will be shunted to the north and east.
 Today will be stellar with sunny skies and highs near 70 degrees.
 Return flow off the Gulf overnight will likely lead to fog formation over at least the southeastern half of the target area.
 The next several days will be quite nice with cool mornings in the 50s and warm afternoons in the upper 70s to lower 80s.
 A disturbance may bring a few showers around the middle of next week.
 Seeding operations: Seeding operations are unlikely through Saturday.
 Aviation:

-For the period May 29-June 2, CPC is forecasting a 33% probability of above normal temperatures and a 60% probability of below normal precipitation.
+For the period February 18-22, CPC is forecasting a 70% probability of above normal temperatures and near normal precipitation.